What is a CNC machine?

 ✅ Accuracy, Precision, Repeatability

 CNC machining is a highly accurate and repeatable process.
 Tight tolerances of ±0.02 and ±0.01 can be achieved for CNC milling and CNC turning respectively.
 As the machining process is automated parts can repeatably be produced accurately.
+More information on tolerances can be found in our geometric dimensioning and tolerancing page.

 ✅ Fast production speeds